0xbaitan/BiaPlanner/README.md

 - **Understanding how to use React Hook Forms with Zod validation**:
   Uhiene, G. (2024).
 How to Validate Forms with Zod and React-Hook-Form. [online] freeCodeCamp.org.
 Available at: https://www.freecodecamp.org/news/react-form-validation-zod-react-hook-form/ [Accessed 21 Oct.
 2024].

+- **Understanding how to implement Passport.js in NestJS for user authentication**:
+  NestJS (2024).
+Documentation | NestJS - A progressive Node.js framework. [online] Documentation | NestJS - A progressive Node.js framework.
+Available at: https://docs.nestjs.com/recipes/passport [Accessed 26 Oct.
+2024].

+- **Understanding how to hash passwords and compare them with plaintext passwords for added security**:
+  Charity, D.T.
+(2024).
+How to Hash Passwords with bcrypt in Node.js. [online] freeCodeCamp.org.
+Available at: https://www.freecodecamp.org/news/how-to-hash-passwords-with-bcrypt-in-nodejs/ [Accessed 27 Oct.
+2024].